Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_location/guide.en-ca.md

     </tr>
 </table>

-_* The default storage class on the **io** endpoint will be Standard, i.e. if you don't specify a storage class, your object will be stored in our Standard tier._
+_<sup>2</sup>: The default storage class on the **io** endpoint will be Standard, i.e. if you don't specify a storage class, your object will be stored in our Standard tier._
+_<sup>3</sup>: The Standard Infrequent Access tier will be available starting from 2025-06-17._

 The mapping for **READ(GET/LIST/HEAD)** operations on the **io** endpoint is the following: